-VTS authorities should develop procedures governing routine operations external to the VTS, covering interactions between the VTS, participating vessels and allied services.
-External information exchange should be standardised as much as possible.
-In communications with participating vessels, the, IMO Standard Marine Communication Phrases (SMCP) (reference Resolution A.918(22)) should be used whenever applicable.
+VTS authorities should develop and document procedures for all operations, both routine and emergency, external to the VTS.
+Such procedures should cover interactions between the VTS, participating vessels and allied services.
+External information exchange should be standardized as much as possible.

-The following topics may be considered for inclusion.
-The list is neither mandatory nor exhaustive and should be adapted to suit local needs.
+The following are examples of the type of external operational activities for which procedures should be developed.
+The examples are neither mandatory nor exhaustive and should be adapted to suit local needs.

 Routine Procedures

+VHF Communication

+Procedures to ensure that VHF Communication is timely, clear, concise and unambiguous should be established.
+In VHF communications with vessels, the IMO Standard Marine Communication Phrases (SMCP) (reference Resolution A.918(22)) and IALA Guideline G1132 – VTS VHF Voice Communication - should be used whenever applicable.

+Procedures should also include list of the VHF channels used and monitored in the VTS area.

 Pre-Arrival Information

 Pre-arrival information is basic information regarding the vessel and its intent to enter the VTS area.
-The VTS authority should specify the format and timing of pre-arrival information.
+The VTS authority and / or Competent Authority should specify the format and timing of pre-arrival information.
 Aspects for consideration may include:

-Content of Pre-arrival:
+Contents of Pre-arrival:

-Route plan;
+Route information;

 ETA;

 Vessel Identity (Name, IMO number, Call Sign, MMSI);

+Vessel dimensions as relevant;

-Vessel draught;
+Vessel draft;

+Air draft

-Hazardous, dangerous or polluting cargo details;
+Hazardous, dangerous or polluting goods details;

 ISPS security level;